 This course focuses on advanced licensure procedures for the Veterinary Technician.
 These include principles of anesthesia induction, advanced surgical nursing techniques, dental prophylaxis and extractions, suture techniques, emergency and critical care.
 Basic disaster planning and pet CPR are included.
-Students will also demonstrate competency of advanced veterinary technician skills with anesthetic induction, suture techniques.
+Students will also demonstrate competency of advanced veterinary technician skills with anesthetic induction, suture techniques and dental prophylaxis and extraction techniques.
 Surgical assistance aptitude, critical care knowledge, and proper emergency response protocols will be performed and assessed.
 A grade of "C" or higher is required to pass this course.